 Say you want to write an article on the best office chairs to purchase for a home office.

 Utilizing keyword analysis tools like SEMRush, you’ll be able to plug in your major keyword – in this case, “Best Office Chair” (or something similar) – and the tool will provide analysis of that keyword’s performance in Google.

-Let’s break down a couple of key terms in regards to keyword analysis:
+Let’s break down a couple of key terms regarding keyword analysis: